Who will win the next Australian election?

 How many seats will the ALP, the Coalition, and the crossbench win?

-Our most likely forecast has the ALP winning 77 seats, the Coalition winning 67 seats, and 7 MPs sitting on the crossbench resulting in a ALP government.
+Our most likely forecast has the Coalition winning 77 seats, the ALP winning 56 seats, and 18 MPs sitting on the crossbench resulting in a Coalition government.

 How are the predicted seats changing?